School Delay & Closing Notifications

 For employees, we differentiate between a school, or district closing.
 A district closing is typically used for times when a county-wide state of emergency exists and travel bans are in place.

-A code blue is used for extreme weather conditions (e.g. low temperatures).
+A code blue is used for extreme weather conditions, usually extremely low temperatures.
 When a code blue is issued, all students are offered an opportunity to ride a school bus to school.

 District website / Social media (e.g. Facebook, Twitter) – 5:00 AM

-School phone call, email, and / or text message – 6:00 AM
+School phone call, email, and / or text message or app push notification – 6:00 AM

 Local TV and radio stations – 6:00AM